What’s the Difference Between Mold Removal and Mold Remediation?

 The terms Mold remediation and mold removal are interchangeable.
 However, achieving the latter is impossible.
 Since airborne mold spores are microscopic and abound in both the outdoor and indoor environments, it is technically impossible to remove all mold in the atmosphere.

 Mold remediation of a mold-infested property will return mold levels to an acceptable, natural level.
-Bear in mind that there is no such thing as completely removing mold from the environment.
-The remediation process will just clean up the spores so that mold levels are no longer harmful to the building or its inhabitants.
+Bear in mind there is no such thing as completely removing mold from the environment.
+The remediation process will just clean up the spores so mold levels are no longer harmful to the building or its inhabitants.

 When a mold outbreak is extensive (equal to or greater than 10 square feet), consulting a professional mold remediation service is recommended.
 Property owners can otherwise typically clean up minor mold issues.
 Building owners should recognize when mold becomes an issue.